- Ciguatera FAQs

 Some of the things we do include:

-Monitor for Illnesses: The Florida Poison Information Centers and DOH County Health Departments report cases of aquatic toxin illnesses to our program.
+Monitor for Illnesses: Florida's Poison Control Centers and DOH County Health Departments report cases of aquatic toxin illnesses to our program.
 We do electronic surveillance of poison control and hospital data to locate new cases of illness in the community and investigate the cause.

 Provide Education and Outreach: Our program provides education to the health care community and the public to prevent the number of illnesses caused by algal blooms.